dongmingli-Ben/CSC3150-Assignments/assignment3/report.md

 ### Bonus

+#### Version 1

+Since it is exactly the same as the main task except that the jobs are divided into 4 threads (no concurrency at all), the page fault number should be the same.
+Therefore, it is 8193 and 9215 respectively.

+#### Version 2

 Since the four threads are doing the same thing and overwrite each other, the page fault number should be four times the single-thread one.
 Hence, for the original test program: 32772.
 For the additional test program: 36860.

 ## Problems